GSA/10x/Staffing Issues/FY18 Round 2 Phase 1/Bundle-6.md

 * Number of weeks this role is needed: 4-5 weeks

-* Hourly commitment per week: 25-32 hours
+* Hourly commitment per week: 32 hours

 - [ ] Strategist / Researcher #2:

 * Number of weeks this role is needed: 4-5 weeks

-* Hourly commitment per week: 25-32 hrs
+* Hourly commitment per week: 32 hrs

+Note to the staffing team: Please avoid staffing the pitch authors (Will Slack, Brian Hurst) to these projects.
+Thanks!

 ## Prior to closing this issue